コンテンツにスキップ

 「静、愛と死~能とオペラの融合による創作舞台~」 ジャンルを超えて実現した物語の融合を愉しむ in かながわアートホール

-[Date and time] Saturday, August 7, 2021, 3:00 p.m. - 5:00 p.m. (live streaming)
+[Date and Time] Saturday, August 7, 2021, 3:00 PM - 5:00 PM (live streaming)

-[Distribution URL] https://www.youtube.com/watch?v=ykdgnhWYbTY (Archived distribution)
+[Streaming URL] https://www.youtube.com/watch?v=ykdgnhWYbTY (Archived streaming)

 [Cast]